rioshen/data-structures/Sorting/README.md

 ####Insertion Sort
 The _insertion sort_ algorithm sorts a list of values by repetitively inserting a particular value into a subset of the list that has already been sorted.

+Let's say we have an array of data, in the first step the array is unsorted, but we can say that it consists of two subsets: sorted and unsorted, where the first step the only item in the sorted subset is its first item.

 + Sort the first two values in the list relative to each other by exchanging them if necessary.
 + Insert the list’s third value into the appropriate position relative to the first two (sorted) values.
 + Then insert the fourth value into its proper position relative to the first three values in the list.